A hand gripping a large knife in a dirty tiled bathroom

 This is horror disguised as normal life, which makes it the most believable kind.

-Domestic Thriller essentials:
+Domestic Thriller Essentials:

 Parasite • Gone Girl • The Gift